LongerVision/Arduino_Full_Stack/README.md

 * 40 fundamental sensors by around 40 examples
 * DC motor, stepper motor, servor motor, etc., with several examples
 * Some other advanced sensors, including camera, 9-DOF Gyro, etc.
-* And our target of this book is to finally build an Arduino based race car, namely, an Mini-size Autonomous Vehicle with a full-package of sensors.
+* And our target of this book is to finally build an Arduino based race car, namely, an Mini-size Autonomous Vehicle with selected sensors.

 The book is put on gitbook at: [https://longervision.gitbooks.io/arduino-full-stack/](https://longervision.gitbooks.io/arduino-full-stack/), and all source code is tested and put on github at: [https://github.com/LongerVision/Arduino](https://github.com/LongerVision/Arduino) .